 An inclusive workspace is one where employees feel comfortable being their authentic selves, can contribute their unique perspectives and ideas without fear of judgement, and have equal access to opportunities, resources, and career advancement.
 It is a place where differences are celebrated, and everyone is treated with fairness and dignity.

 Driving inclusivity in workspace can encompass a range of actions and policies, such as creating diverse hiring practices, providing accommodations for employees with disabilities, promoting work-life balance, and offering training and education on unconscious bias and cultural competency.
-It is crucial for creating a positive work environment where everyone can thrive, contribute to the organization's success, and achieve their full potential.
+It is crucial to create a positive work environment where everyone can thrive, contribute to the organization's success, and achieve their full potential.

 Inclusivity in workspace is especially important for women because historically, women have faced systemic barriers and discrimination in the workplace, leading to significant underrepresentation and disparities in pay, promotions, and occupation of leadership positions.
 Creating inclusivity in workspaces culture that values and respects women's contributions can help address these issues and promote gender equality.